 'Ajino-haha' Mirin is traditionally made in Japan of U.S.A.
-Lundberg™ organic short grain brown rice, brewed in cedar kegs.
+Lundberg™ organic short grain brown rice.
 Essential in dashi noodle broth, teriyaki sauce, marinades, and sushi rice.
 Shoyu and mirin are the right and left hands of Japanese cooking.
 Mirin with some shoyu is a supreme marinade.

 Mirin originated in Japan during the 15th century and was initially made by simply mixing cooked sweet rice together with sake, a traditional Japanese rice wine.
 In the 16th century mirin brewers began distilling this sweet wine in an effort to prolong its shelf life.
 This distilled wine called 'shochu', or 'fire spirits,' had a very high alcohol content.
 Over the next several centuries brewers further experimented with shochu by adding cooked sweet rice and rice koji enzymes and eventually sea salt to further reduce the alcohol content.
 Originally mirin was very expensive and not affordable to the general public.
 Eventually its virtue as a seasoning was discovered and mirin began to be used in Japan's highest, most elegant form of cooking, 'Kaiseki,' or tea ceremony cooking.
 Over the years mirin's popularity as a seasoning increased among the general public as it became more affordable, but the quality of most mirin sharply declined.